 How to analyze your results?

-We recommend that you identify a maximum of three analysis dimensions before producing your heatmap.
+We recommend that you identify a maximum of three analysis filters before producing your heatmap.

-Determine which dimensions will make the most sense for your analysis.
-For example, you may find it useful to produce heatmaps according to departments, functions, or even places (countries or cities).
+Identify the filters that will be most useful for your analysis.
+For example, you may find it useful to produce heatmaps according to departments, job titles, or even places (countries or cities, etc.).

 In order to facilitate your reflection, you can start by asking yourself these questions:

-- What are the populations for which you will be able to set up an action plan?
+- Who are the populations for which you can set up an action plan?

 → This question will help you choose your analysis dimensions!